Examining ICONiQ: The multi family office responsible for Mark Zuckerberg’s wealth management

 In September 2016, Zuckerberg and Chan sold $95 million worth of Facebook shares, with proceeds directed towards their philanthropic activities.
 In December 2013, they donated 18 million Facebook shares, valued at approximately $990 million, to the Silicon Valley Community Foundation.

 In 2020, the Chan Zuckerberg Initiative (CZI) contributed $400 million to support the election process, aiming to ensure a fair and secure voting system during the COVID-19 pandemic.
 Additionally, Zuckerberg and Chan donated $25 million to the Bill and Melinda Gates Foundation’s COVID-19 accelerator to aid in pandemic response efforts.
-As of February 2025, the Chan Zuckerberg Initiative has committed over $6.98 billion in grants to various causes.
+To date, the Chan Zuckerberg Initiative has committed over $7 billion in grants, with funding directed to science, education, housing and justice reform.

 Silicon Valley’s Multi-Family Office Icon

 Mark Zuckerberg entrusts ICONIQ Capital, a privately owned investment firm, with managing many of his personal investments and equity holdings.
-ICONIQ Capital serves as a multi-family office for several ultra-high-net-worth clients, including:
+ICONIQ has been reported to advise a roster of Silicon Valley and entertainment figures, with names such as Dustin Moskovitz, Sheryl Sandberg, Jack Dorsey and Ashton Kutcher often cited in media reports.

-Founded in 2011 by former Goldman Sachs analysts Divesh Makan, Michael Anders, and Chad Boeding, ICONIQ Capital manages over $80 billion in assets.
-The firm provides a combination of financial advisory, private equity, venture capital, real estate, and philanthropic management services.
+Founded in 2011 by former Goldman Sachs analysts Divesh Makan, Michael Anders, and Chad Boeding, the firm provides a combination of financial advisory, private equity, venture capital, real estate, and philanthropic management services.

 In addition to its family office services, ICONIQ Capital has an investment arm, which has committed over $5 billion across five investment funds: ICONIQ Strategic Partners I-V. The firm operates a hybrid model, maintaining separate family office and investment divisions to prevent conflicts of interest.